libriscv/rvscript/README.md

 All the host-side code is in the engine folder, and is written as if it was running inside a tiny fictional game framework.

 The script programs are using modern C++20 using a GNU RISC-V compiler with RTTI and exceptions being optional.
 Several CRT functions have been implemented as system calls, and will have native performance.
-There is also Nim support and some example code.

 The example programs have some basic timers and threads, as well as some examples making calls between machines.